 Price: the advertised price is in Australian dollars.
 No surcharges regarding cost or currency fluctuations will be made once deposit is received.
 This guarantee excludes fuel surcharges and does not apply to any taxes, charges or levies imposed by any government or its agencies.
 No discounts are applicable.
 Price includes transport, entrance fees as per itinerary, plus services of a Travel Director and Driver and meals as specified.

-Booking, Deposit & Final Payment: A non-refundable initial deposit of $200 per person is due within 3 days of booking.
-An second additional $1,650 per person non-refundable deposit is due within 21 days of making initial reservation.
-Full balance is due no later than 5th June 2020
+Booking, Deposit & Final Payment: A non-refundable / non-transferable deposit of $100 per person is due at time of reservation to confirm your reservation.
+A second instalment of $1,625 per person is due within 21 days of making a reservation.
+Final balance is due 100 days prior to departure.

 Change Requests: Any request at the time of booking to vary the standard package is on a request basis only and does not guarantee that the request will be met.
 Any request after booking may be denied at the discretion of the tour operator.
 All changes will incur a change fee of $350 per person in addition to any further charges resulting from the request.
 Where the request requires additional fees, a quote and invoice will be provided which must be paid by the expiry time listed.
 Payment of the invoice will be taken as acceptance of the quote and any amount paid becomes strictly non-refundable.
 Where payment is not received by the expiry time the quote will be cancelled.

 Cancellations: Due to the components of this package being secured as soon as deposit is paid, this booking is strictly non-refundable.
 We would advise taking out Travel Insurance as soon as you make your reservation.